tojikoumori/GS1-eng-to-PSP/README.md

 <sup>☕ https://buymeacoffee.com/tojikoumori<sup>

 ---------------------------
-# Applying the patch
+# Applying the patch/es

-You should apply this patch on top of the case 1-3 one.
+You should apply the case 4 patch on top of the case 1-3 one.

 Use an IPS patcher to apply the English patch to your Japanese ROM: